pruby/ml-coordinator/README.md

 ## S3 bucket layout

 The coordinator depends on a very specific bucket layout.
-At the top of your bucket there are per-project directories, and there are per-machine directories identified by the machine UUIDs inside that.
+There's a "projects" directory containing per-project directories, and there are per-machine directories identified by the machine UUIDs inside that.

 ```
 launch.sh - First script executed by hosts.
 Template contains the tools to upload/download resources, etc.